2/21/2025

 John Masaka

-Okay, and then lastly for me, maybe broad strokes if you don't have the exact number in front of you, but what we kind of same-strengthened growth expectations have been for 2025 if you weren't dealing with these vacancies?
+Okay.
+Okay.
+And then last one for me, maybe broad strokes if you don't have the exact number in front of you, but what kind of same-strand OI growth expectations have been for 2025 if you weren't dealing with these vacancies?

 speaker